Home Parenting Why is Protein Important for Your Child? #63PercentMoreProtein

 Complan has 34 essential nutrients including 100% milk protein and has 63% more protein than other nutrition drinks.
 The drink supports memory and concentration and also supports 2x faster growth.
 With a yummy taste, this is loved by kids and is a win-win solution for all.

-Disclaimer: The views expressed in the blog content are independent and unbiased views of solely the blogger.
-This is a part of the public awareness initiative supported by Complan.
+Disclaimer: The views expressed in this blog are independent and based on personal opinion.
+This content is part of a public awareness initiative supported by Complan.

 15 COMMENTS